flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 ## Explore Articles

 In addition to the web reference and learn articles, the website has many [additional materials](https://learn.flucoma.org/explore/) surrounding artistic uses of the toolkit.
 These include example artworks, interviews with creative coders, and musicological articles that offer in-depth analysis and example patches of music made with FluCoMa.
 All of these can be used as context, examples, and inspiration for learners.
+These can also be used as entry points, as many learners will find the work produced using FluCoMa or the musical ideas expressed in these articles inspiring and motivating.

 ## Discourse